rockygiglio/crds-embed/README.md

 # CrdsEmbed

 ## Development server

-Run `npm run start` for a dev server.
+Run `npm run start` (`npm start` or `npm run serve`) for a dev server.
 The app will automatically reload if you change any of the source files.

 ## Environment Variables